gost-dom/webref/README.md

 This library exposes data from Web IDL specifications as Go types.

-Data is sourced from [github.com/w3c/webref](https://github.com/w3c/webref)
+Data is sourced from [github.com/w3c/webref](https://github.com/w3c/webref).
+The data in the release package contains data from the _curated_ list, i.e. types that have reached a level of maturity, and can assumed to be supported by major browsers.

+Please reach out if you are interested in the bleeding edge specs.

 > [!IMPORTANT]
 >